kjoelovelife/smart_robot/README.md

 Smart robot is a low-cost platform base on raspberry pi 3, comes with rpi3 official camera, wide-angle len, and is a Omini wheels driver.

+The system is use Raspbian , Download image from https://www.raspberrypi.org/downloads/raspbian/ .

 ## reference

 Install ROS Kinetic on Raspberry Pi 3 : https://www.intorobotics.com/how-to-install-ros-kinetic-on-raspberry-pi-3-running-raspbian-stretch-lite/